23 Dimension Reduction

 plot(pca$sdev^2/sum(pca$sdev^2), xlab = "PC", ylab = "Variance explained")

-Simply by looking at the first two PCs we already see information about the labels.
+We can see that the first few PCs already explain a large percent of the variability.
+Furthermore, simply by looking at the first two PCs we already see information about the labels.
 Here is a random sample of 500 digits:

 We can also see the rotation values on the 28 \(\times\) 28 grid to get an idea of how pixels are being weighted in the transformations that result in the PCs: